Godspeed You! Black Emperor: Reunion (2010–present)

 In 2013, the band won the Polaris Music Prize for their fourth album 'Allelujah!
 Don't Bend!
 Ascend!, but it criticized the cost of the ceremony during the time of austerity, stating, "Maybe the next celebration should happen in a cruddier hall, without the corporate banners and culture overlords."
 The band's fifth album Asunder, Sweet and Other Distress was released on March 31, 2015, and the sixth album Luciferian Towers came out on September 22, 2017.

 In August 2019, the band played new songs tentatively titled "Glaciers" and "Cliff".
 They would appear on the band's seventh album G_d's Pee at State's End!, which was released on April 2, 2021.

 In February 2022, a copy of All Lights Fucked on the Hairy Amp Drooling was posted to 4chan's music board, /mu/.
 The band eventually uploaded the full audio of the tape to its official Bandcamp page on February 14.

 On February 24, 2024, the band debuted three new untitled songs at the Knockdown Center in New York City.
 On August 28, 2024, the band announced its eighth album, No Title as of 13 February 2024 28,340 Dead, supported by the lead single "Grey Rubble – Green Shoots".
 Its title references the death toll of Palestinians in the Gaza Strip during the Gaza war at the time of the album's conception.

 In August 2025, the band removed most of their discography from major streaming services, including Spotify, Tidal, and Deezer.
 Their two albums released through Kranky—F♯ A♯ ∞ (1998) and Lift Your Skinny Fists Like Antennas to Heaven (2000)—remained temporarily available on Apple Music but were scheduled for removal.
 A representative for Kranky stated that the label allows artists to determine how their music is distributed.
 The band's catalog continued to be available for purchase and streaming through Bandcamp.
 The decision followed similar actions taken by Deerhoof, Xiu Xiu, and King Gizzard & the Lizard Wizard, who had withdrawn their music from Spotify earlier in 2025.
 Those groups cited concerns regarding investments made by Spotify chief executive officer Daniel Ek through his fund Prima Materia, which has financed Helsing, a defense company developing artificial intelligence software for military applications.

+Musical style

+Godspeed You!
+Black Emperor, since its inception, has been lauded as trailblazers of the post-rock genre.
+However, members have largely disavowed this categorization over the years.